-- 1. Be safe, appropriate and not disrupt or interfere with the educational process; - 2.
-Recognize that extremely brief garments and see-through garments are not appropriate; - Include footwear at all times, and footwear that is a safety hazard will not be allowed; - Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability; - 5.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/ or encourage other illegal or violent activities; and - 6.
+- Be safe, appropriate and not disrupt or interfere with the educational process; extremely brief garments and seethrough garments are not appropriate - 2.
+Include footwear at all times, and footwear that is a safety hazard will not be allowed; - Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability; - Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/ or encourage other illegal or violent activities; and - 5.
 Adhere to safety requirements in special instructional settings (i.e., shop safety requirements regarding clothing).